microsoft/computervision-recipes/SETUP.md

 Here are some ways you can create the DSVM:

-__Virtual Machine Builder__

-One easy way to create your DSVM is to use the [VM Builder](../contrib/vm_builder) tool located inside of the 'contrib' folder in the root directory of the repo.
-Simply run `python contrib/vm_builder/vm_builder.py` at the root level of the repo and this tool will preconfigure your virtual machine with the appropriate settings for working with this repository.

 __Provision a Data Science VM with the Azure Portal or CLI__

 You can also spin up a Data Science VM directly using the Azure portal.
 To do so, follow